 Your employer then has seven days to either accept your claim or give you a written ‘counter-notice’.
 If your employer doesn't give you counter notice they are assumed to have accepted your claim.

-The counter notice is to tell you that your employer doesn't accept your redundancy payment claim because work will be available in the near future.
+The counter notice is to tell you that your employer doesn't accept your redundancy payment claim because work will be available soon.
 The ‘near future’ must be within four weeks and the work must last at least 13 weeks without interruption.

 If your employer gives you counter notice you won’t get redundancy pay unless an Industrial Tribunal decides in your favour.
 Your employer can decide to withdraw their counter notice by telling you in writing.